AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 • Commercial insurance: Acceptance offers many types of commercial insurance, including commercial liability umbrella, commercial vehicle, general liability insurance, inland marine, professional liability insurance, business owner’s policy, property insurance, surety bonds, and worker’s compensation.

 • Pet insurance: Humans are not the only ones who need insurance coverage.
 Acceptance boasts three policy types for your four-legged friends, plus add-ons.
-Here are the company’s pet insurance options:
+Coverage options include medical treatment, vaccinations, and cancer treatments, among others.

 This bundling can be useful, as nonstandard drivers typically have higher premiums.